Unit activation codes

 • Not assigned: Codes not assigned to any unit.

 The "CMS Manager" interface shows the "Activation codes" section.
 A "Search" panel on the left features numbered callouts for the "Type", "Filter", and "Text" fields, with the results filtered by "Unit name".
-The main table displays the filtered codes with columns such as "Code", "Unit", "Shared with", "Validity period, d", "Activation time", and "Expiration time".
+The main table displays the filtered codes with columns such as "Code", "Unit", "Shared with", "Validity period, d", "Activation", and "Estimated expiration".

 2. In the Filter dropdown, select a field to search by: